top of page

 In the second stage, after seeing the extensive destruction by natural disasters, uprising armies, and corrupted officials, Emperor Toghon Temür stopped fighting and tried his best to enjoy life luxuriously.

-Many people believed that Emperor Toghon Temür shouldn’t take the blame for Yuan Empire’s ending because the good policies that he published in the first stage did make contributions to the development of agriculture, economy, and culture.
+Many people believed that Emperor Toghon Temür shouldn’t be blamed for the Yuan Empire's downfall because the good policies he implemented in the initial stage did contribute to the development of agriculture, economy, and culture.

 His compromise, escape, and indulgence in his late years were possible as a choice made under a helpless, dilemmatic situation.